 How to Self Study For the MCAT

-My Story – I wrote the MCAT without ever taking a TPR course or Kaplan MCAT course.
-In fact, I was missing some prerequisites when I took the MCAT.
-I had not taken organic chemistry prior to the MCAT and I did not have any biochemistry background.
-I also lacked many classes that would have been useful for the MCAT such as genetics, cell biology, anatomy, and especially physiology.
-In fact, I wrote the MCAT after only one full year of university classes.
+I didn’t take a prep course.
+I missing important courses such as including organic chemistry and biochemistry.
+I had not yet taken many classes that would have been helpful such as genetics, cell biology, anatomy, and physiology.
+In fact, I wrote the MCAT after only one year of university classes.

-Despite all these unusual circumstances, I still decided to self study and prepare for the MCAT on my own.
-Although I had so many factors against me, I was fortunate enough to achieve a balanced score of 36Q (97th percentile) on my first writing and be admitted into medical school.
+Despite these unusual circumstances, I was able to successfully prepare for the MCAT on my own.
+I scored a balanced 36Q (97th percentile) on my first writing and was admitted into medical school the year after.

-Now, I am not trying to boast about my accomplishments or make others feel bad about their own score, but instead I want to show others how to replicate my success and do well on the MCAT, despite forgoing any help from test prep companies.
+The point of this article is not to boast about my accomplishments or make others feel bad.
+Instead, I want to show you how you can replicate my success and do well on the MCAT

 - Learn about the MCAT and Register